IC Care's Rich History

 Programs are planned monthly with a major input from clients.
 An effort is always made to keep the program of activities stimulating, flexible and conducive to spontaneity.

-Funding is provided under the Home and Community Care Program, a joint Federal and State Governments program.
+Funding was provided under the Home and Community Care Program, a joint Federal and State Governments program.
 In 1987 the Wollondilly Community Development Committee received funding to employ two part-time staff (14hrs each) to set up a day care service in the area.
 Known as Wollondilly Mobile Day Care, two groups, each servicing approximately eight clients, were set up, one at Picton and one at The Oaks.
 The groups offered clients a two-hour weekly program each and transport to the venues by volunteers and staff in private cars.
 Over the years the group sizes increased, and an additional group was set up, based at Bargo.

 Camden District Activity Centre Inc. first opened its doors in 1982, at a time where there was little or no service for the frail aged living in their own homes.
 Local community nurses recognised there were many older people, living at home with little or no social contact, unable to get out and about as they once had.
 The Camden District Activity Centre was born, first operating from the old Scout Hall next to the RSL, and then for a short time at Mawarra School, before finally moving into a purpose built building (The Florence Pike & Camden District Activity Centre) located at the rear of the Camden Hospital.

-In May 2017 discussions between Camden District Care Inc and Wollondilly Support & Community Care Inc. began to look at a partnership between the two organisations.
+In May 2017 discussions between Camden District Care Inc. and Wollondilly Support & Community Care Inc. began to look at a partnership between the two organisations.
 Camden District Care Inc. consisted of one service- Camden District Activity Centre (CDAC) – Social Support Group.
 Merging CDC and WSACCI would expand on service delivery to Social Support Group and their NDIS clients.
 It would ensure CDAC continued to operate in an increasingly competitive environment.
 The merger taking effect on 1 April 2018.

-In August 2019 we launched our new trading name IC Care (Inclusive community Care).
+In August 2019 we launched our new trading name IC Care (Inclusive Community Care).
 This was to ensure that moving forward the two organisations would trade as one.
 Unifying a successful merger between Camden and Wollondilly areas.